NBISweden/redmine2confluence/README.md

 # convert the dump file to plain sql
 docker run -it -v $(pwd):/hostfs postgres:14.1-alpine pg_restore -f /hostfs/databasedump.sql /hostfs/database-20220505-0315.dump
 ```

+## Download the Redmine attachment folder
+To be able to upload attachments you must have all the attachment files.
+Look for the folder `files` in the root of your Redmine installation and download it.

 ## Get your Confluence settings